Photo credit: Nano Dudek | Flickr

 Immigrants from Punjab — a state that straddles the Indian-Pakistani border — first arrived in British Columbia more than a century ago to work in the booming lumber trade.
 But it wasn’t until the 1970s, when a mass influx of Punjabis settled in South Vancouver, that Punjabi Market truly blossomed and Vancouver’s Indo-Canadian community became inextricably woven into the city’s cultural fabric.
 Historically, patrons of local shops and groceries have been predominantly Indian, and, although gentrification and high rents have left some storefronts empty, it’s still possible to get a taste of the city’s Indo-Canadian identity.

-There is absolutely nothing like dipping into a rich curry still steaming from the stove.
 Fresh spices, such as tamarind and cumin, and exotic produce like jackfruit make Punjabi Market’s eateries some of Vancouver’s prime places to grab a bite.
 Restaurants here are affordable, too, offering delicious vegetarian buffets for $11 or less.
-(Don’t miss delicately spiced samosas and the gulab jamun, a fried pastry dipped in honey, at All India Sweets and Restaurant (6507 Main St.) Or stop into Punjab Food Centre (6635 Main St.), where bulk spices perfume the air, and aisles are lined with authentic Indian packaged goods and snacks.
+Don’t miss delicately spiced samosas and desserts like gulab jamun (deep-fried milk balls soaked in fragrant syrup).
+Or stop into one of the grocery stores that line the street, where bulk spices perfume the air, and aisles are lined with authentic Indian packaged goods and snacks.

 Though not actually a food, pan is sold by some restaurants and shops in Punjabi Market.
 Known as betel nut, this stimulant is a traditional Indian breath freshener and is chewed in leaf-wrapped bundles packed with areca nut, lime and spices.